PAIDiPaidThis.com

 • Ask for a written estimate on admission and request updates before costs escalate.

-• Check whether your pet insurance covers emergency and out-of-hours hospitalisation.
+• Check whether your pet insurance covers emergency and out-of-hours hospitalisation, and confirm the excess and any co-payment before treatment starts.

 • Ask if your pet can be transferred to your day practice once stable to avoid extra overnight fees.

-• Discuss which tests and treatments are essential now versus what can wait until morning.
+• Discuss which tests and treatments are needed now versus what can wait until morning.

 Common questions